NCAS-CMS/cfstore/cfstore/docs/source/index.rst

 See :doc:`cmdline`

-Database Interface
+Python Interface
 ------------------

+The python interface is currently more suitable for developers.
 See :doc:`interface`

 Database Structure
 ------------------

 The database structure is described at :doc:`database`.
-That structure should only be of interest to those maintaining this software.
+These details of the structure should only be of interest to those maintaining this software.

 Indices and tables